eiffel-community/eiffel-translator-cdevents/README.md

 # Eiffel Translator CDEvents
 A translator for events between the Eiffel event protocol and the CDEvents protocol.

+[CDEvents](https://cdevents.dev/) builds upon [CloudEvents](https://cloudevents.io/) and listens on HTTP bindings.

+**Translate CDEvents to Eiffel events:**
+- The translator API `(http://<eiffel-translator-cdevents-host:port>/translate/eiffel)` needs to be subscribed with the specific CloudEvents broker to receive the CDEvents of different types.
+- When this translator `(/translate/eiffel)` receives a CDEvent from configured CloudEvents broker `(cloudevent.broker.url)`, the CDEvent will be translated to a mapped Eiffel event and send to the RabbitMQ message broker through configured RemRemPublish URL (`remrem.publish.url`).

+**Translate Eiffel events to CDEvents:**
+- This translator is implemented with an [AMQP RabbitMQ listener](https://spring.io/guides/gs/messaging-rabbitmq/), which receives the Eiffel events from configured Rabbit MQ host `(rabbitmq.host)` and exchange`(rabbitmq.exchange)` with specific routing filters configured (`rabbitmq.routingkey`)
+- When this translator receives an Eiffel event, the Eiffel event will be translated to a mapped CDEvent and send to the configured CloudEvents broker `(cloudevent.broker.url)`

 ## Code of Conduct and Contributing
 To get involved, please see [Code of Conduct](https://github.com/eiffel-community/.github/blob/master/CODE_OF_CONDUCT.md) and [contribution guidelines](https://github.com/eiffel-community/.github/blob/master/CONTRIBUTING.md).